 Added Weekly Compliance Score: allows therapists to gauge how much of the program is being completed in aid of developing realistic goals for therapy.
 It may also provide insight into the learner’s motivation and tolerance for handwriting activities.

 In the wisdom of the Chinese proverb about “a journey of a thousand miles starting with a single step,” we need only begin!

 We sincerely hope you enjoy this updated version of Handwriting For Heroes

-If you operate a nonprofit clinic/agency for occupational therapy please contact us or call 888-761-6268 to receive a complimentary evaluation copy of Handwriting For Heroes to see if this method is appropriate for your population of patients.
+If you operate a nonprofit clinic/agency for occupational therapy please contact us by email (preferred) or call 888-761-6268 to receive a complimentary evaluation copy of Handwriting For Heroes to see if this method is appropriate for your population of patients.

 I am a occupational therapist in South Africa.
 Last year (2009) in my final year of studying, a patient was assigned to me who lost their dominant arm.
 It was the first time i was faced with having to do dominance training. i was able to teach the person how to tie his shoe, prepare food, dress, etc. using one handed techniques and assistive devices.
 The dilemma however was that the hospital where i did my practical had no resources to teach a patient how to write again… i searched the internet endlessly for exercises and guideline on how to teach an adult how to write again.